FrendsPlatform/FrendsTemplates/Templates/Files/Local Files/Upload files from local fileshare to Azure Data Lake/long-description.md

 This template assumes that the following prerequisites are in place:

 - The Frends agent has access to the local files that need to be uploaded.
-- The Azure user has the permission to upload files to the Data Lake.
+- The Azure user has the rights to upload files to the Data Lake.

 # Implementation and Usage Notes